10% of the tested cases found with a negative high correlation with the price (inverse), for a few weeks period, but keep the same timing accuracy.

 Be aware that no system is 100% accurate and that projection lines may in some cases be wrong or inverted.

-When price is trending up and suddenly false, the trigger for that event may be earlier, due to the nature of cycles.
+When price is trending up and suddenly falls, the trigger for that type of event generated by the cycles may be earlier, due to the nature of cycles.

-The lines represent a relative direction but not specific price levels
+The lines represent a relative direction, not specific price levels

-These charts may not b% accurate, the market is always stronger
+These charts may not be 100% accurate, the market is always stronger

-You must use your trading skills and risk management methods such as stop loss
+You should consider to use your trading skills and risk management methods such as stop loss or others